 Students are accepted into the professional sequence based on: high school GPA and rank in class; ACT/SAT scores; number of completed prerequisite courses; and college GPA.

-ACT/SAT scores (applies to applicants entering as freshmen or sophomores)
+ACT/SAT scores to SIU (applies to applicants entering as freshmen)

 Completed dental hygienist observation form (available in application packet)